A Teichmuller space for negatively curved surfaces: Higgs bundles

-The unit circle bundle $U$ of a hyperbolic metric, in its embedding in $T^*\Sigma$, uniquely defines a hyperk\"ahler metric on its interior, with a {\it fold} singularity at the boundary \cite{Hit2}.
+The analogy in the case of $SL(\infty,\R)$ was initiated in \cite{Hit2}.
+We interpret $SU(\infty)$ as the symplectic diffeomorphisms of $S^2$ so a principal $SU(\infty)$-bundle with connection is a 2-sphere bundle $\pi:M\rightarrow\Sigma$ with a symplectic connection.
+We take this to be the projective bundle $\PP(K^{-1/2}\oplus K^{1/2})\cong \PP(1\oplus K)$.
+The group $SO(\infty)\subset SU(\infty)$ is taken to be the subgroup which commutes with reflection about an equator in $S^2$, so $M$ has a fibre-preserving involution $\tau$ which is anti-symplectic and fixes a circle bundle.
+The Higgs field is interpreted as a holomorphic section of the pull back $\pi^*K$ on $M$.
+Such a section defines a map to the total space of $K$, i.e. the cotangent bundle, and then it is the pullback of the tautological section $s$.The Higgs field should be invariant by $\tau$ which means that $M/\tau$, the disc bundle, maps to $T^*\Sigma$.

+As to the analogue of the equation $F_A+[\Phi,\Phi^*]=0$, this becomes the equation for a hyperk\"ahler structure on $M$, though necessarily with a singularity which is called a {\it fold}.
 Recall that a hyperk\"ahler 4-manifold is determined by three closed symplectic 2-forms $\omega_1,\omega_2,\omega_3$ such that the exterior products satisfy